 Situated in the middle of a forest clearing, this open room layout has an ample amount of space.
 The kitchen is kept simple with rich mahogany wooden furnishings that perfectly counterbalance the hushed gray in the living room.
 Although the glass wall illuminates the place well, ceiling lights are added for more glitz and glory.

 A Piece of Cake

-With snow-white ceiling supported by light mocha coffee walls that further darken to a smooth hazelnut brown in the living room, this living room seems like an architectural representation of a chocolate cake.
-The majorly white kitchen is cleverly sandwiched between the living room and dining area that are dominated by brown tones.
+With a snow-white ceiling supported by light mocha coffee walls that further darken to a smooth hazelnut brown in the living room, this living room seems like an architectural representation of a chocolate cake.
+The majorly white kitchen is cleverly sandwiched between the living room and dining area that is dominated by brown tones.
 Patterned high gloss floor and ultra-sleek shelves add a touch of extravagance.

 A Decent Triplex

 This apartment brilliantly houses all the functional zones on one floor.
 A turquoise sunroof over the dining area that is already accentuated by the bold red velvet seats is a fascinating way to uplift an otherwise plain space.

 This kitchen, dining room and living room leave no stone unturned when it comes to using different textures in its interior designing.
 While the floorboards are the conventional two-toned wood, the kitchen island is composed of matt black polish and a solid marble top.
 Amber wood is used repeatedly in the living room while the cabinetry features steel as well as a tint of teal.